signalfx/signalfx-agent/docs/development.md

 ## Making the Final Docker Image
-To make the final Docker image without all of the development tools, just run `make image` (either in or outside of the dev image) and it will make a new Smart Agent image with the name `quay.io/signalfx/signalfx-agent-dev:<agent version>`.
+To make the final Docker image without all of the development tools, just run `make image` (either in or outside of the dev image) and it will make a new agent image with the name `quay.io/signalfx/signalfx-agent-dev:<agent version>`.
 The agent version will be automatically determined from the git repo status, but can be overridden with the `AGENT_VERSION` envvar.
 The image name itself can be overridden with the `AGENT_IMAGE_NAME` envvar.

 ## Making the Standalone Bundle
 To make the standalone `.tar.gz` bundle, simply run `make bundle` (either in or outside of the dev image).
 It will dump a file with the name `signalfx-agent-<agent version>.tar.gz` in the current directory.
 You can override the agent version used with the `AGENT_VERSION` envvar; otherwise, the version will be automatically inferred from the git repo.

 ## Contributing
 If you are a SignalFx employee, you should make commits to a branch off of the